dscalzi/Claritas/README.md

 #### Supported Libraries

 * FORGE
-* LITELOADER

 Note: If bytecode analysis is possible, but not required, to resolve metadata for a particular library, support may not be added.

-### Final Notes

-Claritas is in a developmental state and may change significantly.